-Statement for Satisfaction of Criteria 4: The parcel contains migratory bird habitat and active gopher tortoise burrows.
+Statement for Satisfaction of Criteria 4: The parcel contains many active gopher tortoise burrows.

 Criteria 5: Enhancement of Current Conservation Lands

 Does the property enhance and/or protect the environmental value of current conservation lands through function as a buffer, ecological link or habitat corridor?
 No